Skip to main content

 • An initial placement assessment, which will give you a math placement level, as shown on the Math placement level chart.

 • Access to 4 additional Placement Assessments.
-You can repeat this test to continue trying to improve your Math placement result.
-You have one year from the date of your first test to retest.
+You can repeat this test to continue trying to improve your placement result.

 Shippensburg University encourages each student to spend time in the Prep and Learning Module, even if the desired score is achieved, because time spent in ALEKS will ultimately lead to better preparation and improved grades.